twni2016/pomdp-baselines/readme.md

 TODO:
 - Upload more log csv files and plotting scripts
 - Add documentation on our main code and log csv files

-## Motivation

-### RL mostly studies on MDP, why POMDP?
-While MDP prevails in RL research, POMDP prevails in real world and life.
-In many real problems (robotics, healthcare, finance, human interaction), we face with partial observability inevitably, e.g. noisy sensors and lack of sensors.
-Can we really observe the "states"?
-Where do "states" come from?

-Moreover, in RL research, there are many problems that can be casted as POMDPs: meta RL, robust RL, and generalization in RL.
-Within a suitable framework, we can develop good RL algorithms.

-### Why using recurrent model-free RL for POMDP?
-What about other methods?
-It is an open research area on deep RL algorithms for POMDPs.
-Among them, recurrent model-free RL is simple to implement, easy to understand, trained end-to-end, and has a long history.
-However, there is a popular belief that it performs poorly in practice.
-This repo revisits it and provides some guildlines on the design of its key components, to make it stronger.

-There are many other (more complicated or specialized) methods for POMDPs and its subareas.
-We show recurrent model-free RL, if well designed, can _often_ outperform _some_ of these methods in their benchmarks.
-Please see related work section in the paper for details.

 ## A Minimal Example to Run Our Implementation
 Here we provide a stand-alone minimal example with the least dependencies to run our implementation of recurrent model-free RL!